mostafa-7ussein/todo-list-nodejs/README.md

 # 📝 To-Do List Node.js App

 A To-Do List application built using Node.js and MongoDB.
-It includes a full CI/CD pipeline using Jenkins, Docker, and Ansible, with automatic deployment to a remote server via SSH and Ansible.
+It includes a full CI/CD pipeline using Jenkins, Docker, and Ansible, with optional Kubernetes deployment for production environments.

 ---